-Just added a new gallery to the Hong Kong collection
+Just added a new photo gallery to the Hong Kong collection

-Just to say, we’ve added a new gallery of images to the archive – TAI YUEN MARKET, HONG KONG.
+Just to say, we’ve added a new photo gallery to the archive – TAI YUEN MARKET, HONG KONG.

 As with so much going on here, this is not new work as in new work.
 The images featured in this gallery are part of a collaboration with the Link REIT, a real estate investment trust based in Hong Kong and is currently the largest in Asia in terms of market capitalisation.
 The purpose of this collaboration was to show off the unique features and innovative designs of the then newly refurbished market.
 Innovations included air-conditioning, sluiced drainage, high level power points as well as innovative signage and wide, uncluttered passageways to enhance the customer walk-through and experience.
 Most of the photography was done in 2011.